 10. Do it twice

 Although this car cleaning tip takes twice the time and twice the effort, Washing your paintwork twice will ensure you’ve got absolutely everything off your bodywork in preparation for further treatment.
-Don’t be tempted to use washing up liquid or household detergent to was your car, as it either won’t be as effective, or could end up damaging your paintwork if it’s too powerful.
+Don’t be tempted to use washing up liquid or household detergent to wash your car, as it either won’t be as effective, or could end up damaging your paintwork if it’s too powerful.

 Instead, go for a car shampoo, such as Turtle Wax Max Power Car Shampoo, which will not only remove stubborn dirt, but also leave you car smelling fantastic!